mbakholdina/lib-tcpdump-processing/README.md

 # Executable Scripts

+To use the following scripts, please install the library first (see Sec.
+"Install the library with pip").

-## `extract_packets`
+## `extract-packets`

-This script parses `.pcapng` tcpdump trace file captured at a receiver side, saves the output in `.csv` format nearby the original file, extract packets of interest and saves the obtained dataframe in `.csv` format nearby the original file.
+This script parses `.pcapng` tcpdump trace file captured at a receiver side, saves the output in `.csv` format nearby the original file, extracts packets of interest and saves the obtained dataframe in `.csv` format nearby the original file.

 Usage:
 ```
-extract_packets [OPTIONS] PATH
+extract-packets [OPTIONS] PATH
 ```
 where `PATH` refers to `.pcapng` tcpdump trace file.